How to Clean Shrimp

 We’ve all seen the EZ-peel, pre-peeled, or cleaned shrimp in the store, but with this easy kitchen skill, you can buy better quality shrimp for the same amount of money or less!

-Once you are done cleaning your shrimp, try some of my favorite shrimp recipes like these Cilantro Lime Spicy Shrimp Tacos, White Wine Shrimp Pasta and this Creamy Basil Pesto Shrimp Pasta!
+Once you are done cleaning your shrimp, try some of my favorite shrimp recipes like these Cilantro Lime Spicy Shrimp Tacos, White Wine Shrimp Pasta, Sheet Pan Shrimp, and this Creamy Basil Pesto Shrimp Pasta!

 Is cleaning shrimp really necessary?